rust-lang/rust/text/0000-name-resolution.md

 use b::*;   // foo exists in the type namespace of b.
 ```

-Can we resolve a use fo `foo` in type position to the import from `b`?
+Can we resolve a use of `foo` in type position to the import from `b`?
 That
 depends on whether `foo` exists in the type namespace in `a`.
 If we can prove
 that it does not (i.e., resolution fails) then we can use the glob import.
 If we
 cannot (i.e., the name is unresolved but we can't prove it will not resolve